lucidworks/fusion-financial-demo/README.md

 Developing
 ==========

-If you're working on the python code, run the above command with "--action=delete" to destroy all collections, datasources and pipelines, so that you can run the script again with a clean slate.
+If you're working on the python code, run the above command with `--action=delete` to destroy all collections, datasources and pipelines, so that you can run the script again with a clean slate.
 IMPORTANT: this will destroy ALL datasources, even those not added by this script.

-You can use ../../../data/sp500List-1.txt to load a single stock (Apple).
+You can use `../../../data/sp500List-1.txt` to load a single stock (Apple).